 The new ‘docker sbom’ command is simple to use and leverages the power of Syft to provide rich content and data formats.
 In the following quick example, we show how the ‘docker sbom’ command can be used to generate a comprehensive SBOM document in a user-chosen format and then used as input for other tools that are capable of consuming an SBOM to provide higher-level functions such as vulnerability scanning.

-As the discussion on the best way to create and consume SBOM data continues to evolve, we’re committed to supporting industry standard formats like SPDX, CycloneDX, Syft-JSON, and others in order to promote the idea of creating and storing SBOMs in forms that interoperate with evolving security and DevOps infrastructure tools.
+As the discussion on the best way to create and consume SBOM data continues to evolve, we’re committed to supporting standard SBOM formats like SPDX, CycloneDX, Syft-JSON, and others in order to promote the idea of creating and storing SBOMs in forms that interoperate with evolving security and DevOps infrastructure tools.

 Here, we show using the ‘docker sbom’ command against a test image that combines regular distro-provided packages (Alpine in this case) with multiple vulnerable versions of Log4j that are packaged in a variety of different forms ranging from simple top-level jars to many-levels-deep jars within compressed Java archives: